sauravp1/assignment1/README.md

 # Assignment1

-A basic php symfony crud applications.
+A basic php symfony application to demonstrate CRUD operations.

+## What does it do?
+- Create, Update, Read or Remove Customer Info
+- Create, Update, Read or Remove Order Info

 ## API Reference